Natural Treatments For PUPPP Rash In Pregnancy + Causes And Prevention

 • Caffeine and chocolate.

-Alongside the above remedies and food suggestions, you should also follow the tips listed below to prevent the recurrence or worsening of the PUPPP rash.
+Alongside the above remedies and food suggestions, you should also follow the tips listed below as part of your pregnancy skincare routine to prevent the recurrence or worsening of the PUPPP rash.

 Prevention Tips